-Before registering for the Live Stream option, please click the button below to test your device’s ability to support live streaming.
+Before registering for Live Stream, please click the button below to test your device’s ability to support live streaming.

-Practitioners who register for the live stream of any APM receive the same benefits as in-person participants, including CME credit, audio and video recordings, PowerPoint materials, and completion of one step toward becoming an IFM Certified Practitioner (Note: You must log in to view the live broadcast with your unique access link to receive credit toward IFM Certification).
+Practitioners who register for the live stream of any APM receive CME credit, audio and video recordings, PowerPoint materials, and completion of one step toward becoming an IFM Certified Practitioner (Note: You must log in to view the live broadcast with your unique access link to receive credit toward IFM Certification).

 Additional information related to how to access live streams (including system requirements) can be found in our FAQ section.